Skip to content

 Every IT and security leader knows that growth begets complexity, which begets risk.
 Taming complexity, and mitigating risk, requires gaining visibility and control over your assets.
 Preparation must start with good cyber hygiene practices.
 That includes the essentials of endpoint management and security: real-time asset discovery and inventory, software management, patch management, configuration management, and rapid incident response.

 Cybercriminals and nation-state hackers are looking for lapses in these areas to breach your network.
 Just consider the current onslaught of successful ransomware attacks.
-According to IDC’s 2022 Ransomware Study, released in July, companies are paying an average of $250,000 to satisfy hacker demands.
+According to IDC’s 2021 Ransomware Study, companies are paying an average of $250,000 to satisfy hacker demands.
 More than a third said the disruption from a breach lasted at least one week, and 11% of those who paid a ransom found the decryption on their files was incomplete.

 [Read also: What are today’s biggest IT and security challenges?]